 Some of the best memories I have come from my inability to say no. Other times?
 Not so much.
 This is applicable to so many occurrences during my travels: bothersome taxi drivers, drunk guys, pestering vendors, peer pressure of any kind.
 You realize that you’ll probably NEVER see these people again, which makes it way easier to say no. Who cares about their opinion?
 Then, when you return home, where you do know or see certain people often, you’ve become so much of a pro at saying no, you don’t even feel bad anymore!
 I have learned to have rules for myself and if I don’t like something, I have NO problem saying NO.

-I wish I could say I have bettered all general cleaning skills, but that would be a huge lie.
+I wish I could say I have bettered all of my general cleaning skills, but that would be a huge lie.
 Hygiene wise, I have probably become dirtier.
 Salt is such a good detergent, and there is plenty of that in the ocean.
-My hair has hardly seen soap on this trip, and my clothes need only to pass the smell test, and even that is sometimes ify… But man, do I kill at dishes now, and kitchen cleaning altogether!
+My hair has hardly seen soap on this trip, and my clothes need only to pass the smell test, but man, do I rock at doing the dishes now, and kitchen cleaning altogether!
 Having to use a communal kitchen in the hostels makes you take the time to clean everything above and beyond the norm of what you might do.
-This is out of courtesy, and also because who knows if the person before you just slobbered all over the spoon and put it back in the dish rack.
+This is out of courtesy, and also because who knows if the person before you just slobbered all over the spoon and just put it back in the dish rack.
 YUCK.

 7. Reading a map

-I remember driving around with my dad on errands and he would hand me this huge book of maps in Solano County.
+I remember driving around with my dad on errands as a kid and he would hand me this huge book of maps in Solano County.
 “Okay, find me Ace Hardware,” he would say.
 Then, slowly, with the emergence of Google, handheld maps became a thing of the past.
 I haven’t properly navigated since I was about ten.
-But when you are without wifi, (once again, this is a big theme) you become reliant on street names and even ask locals for directions.
+But when you are without Wi-Fi, you become reliant on street names and even ask locals for directions.
 I have learned to never be scared when I lose my way, because I’m still somewhere in the world, right?
 I will find my way back eventually!

 8. Managing money

-I have always been incredible at saving money, which eventually helps in the general management of it all, but managing money takes more effort.
+I have always been awesome at saving money, but managing money takes more effort.
 When I talk about managing money, I am actually speaking more on the spending of it.
 I was still in Colombia, contemplating my trip to the San Blas Islands, if I even wanted to go, and drop an extra bit of money on it, then my friend Daniel gave me some really good advice.
-He said, “When you’re on your death bed, are you gonna be really mad at yourself for spending that extra $500 for the trip of a lifetime?”
+He said, “When you’re on your death bed, are you going to be really mad at yourself for spending that extra $500 for the trip of a lifetime?”
 Of course not.
 It put everything into perspective.